 THREE RIVERS, CALIFORNIA

 The Kaweah Commonwealth is the weekly newspaper of Three Rivers and all of Kaweah Country.
-Published every Friday, its coverage area includes Sequoia and Kings Canyon National Parks and the communities of Woodlake and Lemon Cove.
+Published every Friday, its coverage area mainly includes Sequoia and Kings Canyon National Parks and the communities of Woodlake and Lemon Cove.

 It takes its name from the first newspaper published in the area ca. 1890 by the Kaweah Co-operative Colony.
 As novel as the Kaweah Colony itself, the present-day Commonwealth merely revived the high standards of community journalism and the essential quality of what made the original Kaweah Commonwealth “a journal for those who labor and think.”

 For 100 years, newspapers in Three Rivers have come and gone sporadically as many have attempted the difficult task of meeting an ongoing weekly deadline while earning a viable living in a small community.
 John and Sarah Elliott recognized the potential and necessity of a weekly newspaper in Three Rivers and purchased the Sequoia Sentinel.
 Prior to the first issue on March 1, 1995, John and Sarah changed the name of the newspaper to The Kaweah Commonwealth as a salute to the rich history of the region.

-Since then, the husband-and-wife team has combined their talents of writing, photography, editing, sales and marketing, and graphic layout and design to develop an original, provocative, and graphically-pleasing newspaper for the community.
+For 22 years, the husband-and-wife team has combined their talents of writing, photography, editing, sales and marketing, and graphic layout and design to develop an original, provocative, and graphically pleasing newspaper for the community.
 That teamwork has led to a successful venture in independent publishing.
 They enjoy having the opportunity to be creative with their stories, photos, page design, features, and issues.